Fenar Ahmad

 Fenar Ahmad (in Arabic فنار أحمد) is a Danish filmmaker of Iraqi origin.
 He was born in 1981 in Czechoslovakia to immigrant Iraqi parents.
 In 1986 the family emigrated to Denmark.
 There he studied film in the alternative film school Super16.

+Career

 Ahmad is known for the award-winning 2010 short film Megaheavy, co-written by Ahmad and Jacob Katz Hansen and directed by Ahmad.
 It won Robert Award for Best Short Fiction/Animation for 2010 during the 27th Robert Awards in Copenhagen on 7 February 2010.

 In 2014, Ahmad directed the long feature film Flow (also known by the Danish title Ækte vare) starring Danish rapper Kian Rosenberg Larsson, better known as Gilli.
 The film was nominated for New Talent Grand PIX at the CPH PIX festival in 2014.
 It was also nominated for the Best Children / Youth film and for Audience Award at the Robert Film Awards.
 The soundtrack for the film with rap music by Gilli, MellemFingaMuzik, Murro, KESI, Højer Øye and S!vas charted peaking at number 8 on the Hitlisten, the official Danish Albums Chart.